 - Hypertrophic cardiomyopathy: Refers to an enlargement of the heart muscle and its walls.

 - Congenital heart disease: Refers to abnormalities that are present from birth.

 Heart palpitations tend to feel like a fluttering or pounding in the chest or neck, or can feel like an irregular sensation in the chest.

 When more serious arrhythmias are responsible, palpitations can occur with the following symptoms:

+A person will need immediate medical attention if they experience these symptoms alongside heart palpitations.
 In extreme cases, heart palpitations can lead to sudden cardiac arrest.

 - follow a history of heart problems

 - are associated with symptoms such as dizziness, near fainting, fainting, chest pain, or shortness of breath